-Most parents had a really positive experience of the classes, generally related to the friends they made.
+Most parents gave really positive NCT course reviews, generally related to the friends they made.

 “I attended NCT classes because I have no family nearby and was hoping to make some new friends who are in the same stage of life.
 4,5 years later we, 5 families, still meet up and now with new siblings too.
 In my experience, it was worth to spend the money.”
 Cosmo Mum

 “We did with our first and found the friendships we made invaluable.
 Luckily we all seemed to have our second children around the same time so didn’t do it again.
 8 years on and we still meet up.
 It was such a great community and stopped us feeling alone when the babies were being … well babies!
 100% recommend it.”
 What Mummy Thinks